 For some reason, I had the craving to pair mango with honey and vanilla, but you can of course use agave nectar (or honey-flavored agave!) if you prefer a strictly vegan baked goodie.
 While I’m at it, I have some additional muffin notes for you.
-I had fun testing this recipe a variety of ways, and, based on experience, I even have some gluten-free suggestions:
+I had fun testing this recipe a variety of ways, and, based on experience, I even have some other notes and suggestions below.

-On Eggs: I seldom bake with eggs, and all of my testers (aka wonderful neighbors) liked this egg-free version.
+On Eggs: All of my testers (aka wonderful neighbors) liked this egg-free version of my mango muffins.
 Nonetheless, I have received emails from people who just don’t like muffins without eggs.
-If you prefer to use eggs when baking, simply add 1 or 2 beaten eggs to this recipe with the wet ingredients – no other adjustments required.
+If you prefer to use eggs when baking, simply add 1 or 2 beaten eggs to this recipe with the wet ingredients.
+No other adjustments are required.
 The eggs offer lift, moisture, and firmness all in one package, so you don’t need to adjust the flour or liquids.
 Since you will be adding volume, the mango muffins will come out bigger or the batch will make a couple extra.

-On Gluten-Free: I haven’t tried these mango muffins gluten-free as of yet, but if you were to experiment, I would add the 1 to 2 eggs mentioned above, and my first trial would probably be with oat flour (ground oats), or with 1-1/4 cups brown rice or white rice flour, 1/2 cup potato starch, and 1/4 cup tapioca starch/flour, or with your favorite gluten-free flour mix / blend.
+On Gluten-Free: I haven’t tried these mango muffins gluten-free as of yet, but if you were to experiment, I would add the 1 to 2 eggs mentioned above, and my first trial would probably be with oat flour (ground oats), or with 1-1/4 cups brown rice or white rice flour, 1/2 cup potato starch, and 1/4 cup tapioca starch/flour.
+You could also trial your favorite gluten-free flour mix / blend.
 With eggs, it may be okay without any added gums.
-That all said, here’s the muffin recipe how we liked it …
+That all said, here’s the muffin recipe how we liked it.

 - Preheat your oven to 350ºF.